 There are only so many distillery tours you can do in a day.
 I recommend you pick your favourite TWO.

-By all means, drop by other distilleries, have a look, do a tasting or grab yourself a bottle to take home, but if you’re trying to do more than two distillery tours, you’re going to be pushing for time.
+You can certainly stop by other distilleries, have a look, do a tasting or grab yourself a bottle to take home, but if you’re trying to do more than two distillery tours, you’re going to be pushing for time.
 The routes below are 3 hours and 4 hours of driving excluding all other activities.
 If you allow two tours, you’re already at 5-6 hours for today minimum.
 Most distilleries run tours between 10 am and 4 pm (last tour at 4 pm), but this varies depending on the time of year (most close earlier Nov – Mar).
 Remember to consider this when you’re picking your destinations, and prepare for a long day.

 If you like long lunches, you’ll probably need to skip a tour.
 You don’t need to do a tour to visit the distillery and do a tasting.